turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

+Here our call to `database` is returning an instance of `YAML::Store`.
+The `YAML::Store` instance has a method named `transaction`.
+A transaction is a set of database operations that are grouped together.
+In this transaction we're referring to the database with the local variable `db`, telling the database that there should be a collection named `ideas` or creating one and starting it as an empty set.
+Then we shovel an idea with fake data into that collection of `ideas`.

 #### Testing Ideas in the Database

 We're building some complex functionality here.
 Let's see if things are
 actually working.
 From a terminal in the project directory, fire up IRB:

 {% terminal %}
 $ irb